-Hodes, Henry, born 19-03-1899 in Washington D.C, graduated from the United States Military Academy in 1920.
+Hodes, Henry, born 19-03-1899 in Washington D.C, the son of Harry Ketcham Hodes and Mary Sophie Shaw.
+Around 1900 his father moved his medical practice to Houston, Texas.
+Hodes completed high school in 1918, and entered the U. S. Military Academy in June 1918, and graduated from the accelerated wartime course on 02-07-1920.
 General Hodes began his military career in the horse mounted cavalry, in the Wyoming and Texas wilderness.
 He led the US Army into the mechanized age of trucks, cars, jeeps, tanks, and airplanes.
 He attempted flying, but gave it up after a couple of crashes.
 His military career accelerated in World War II, which found him in the middle of war planning in Washington DC.
 He was wounded twice in WW-II, while serving with the 112th Infantry Regiment, nicknamed “Sixteenth Pennsylvania” in France and Belgium.
 The Combat Team inflicted 1600 casualties and destroyed 18 tanks during nine days of continuous action, which later became known as the “Battle of the Bulge.”
 The Regiment was awarded battle streamers marked Normandy, Northern France, Ardennes-Alsace, Rhineland, and Central Europe for their service in World War II.
 The unit was also awarded the Presidential Unit Citation for their actions during the Battle of the Bulge, 16–24 December 1944.
 He returned to the war after receiving a shoulder wound, but was sent back to the US after receiving a head wound , on 20-09-1944, which required hospitalization and the Purple Heart.
 Hodes became a Brigadier General on 25-01-1945.
 After serving in the Korean War, he returned to Germany.
 His service in post-war Europe was vital in the rebuilding efforts and designing defensive strategies opposite the communist Russians in East Germany and the Czech Republic, during the early 1950s.
 In Korea, he was given the nickname, “Hammering Hank”.

 Death and burial ground of Hodes, Henry Irving “Hammering Hank”.